You are here

 HPV is a virus commonly found in human bodies.
 HPV (human papillomavirus) is a very common STI, but it is not routinely reported.
 Other studies and statistics have been used to estimate the number of people in BC with HPV.

-About 75% of all sexually active adults in Canada will have at least one HPV infection in their lifetimes.
+Over 75% of all sexually active adults in Canada will have at least one HPV infection in their lifetimes.
 Most people will clear it, so fewer people have HPV at any given time.

 There are many strains of HPV, and only some are associated with genital warts or cancer.
 Of those who have a HPV associated with cancer, only a small number will go on to develop cancer.